-Figure 12 Comparison results between BATH and LRTH derived from MetOp data during DJF and JJA.
+Figure 12 Comparative results between BATH and LRTH derived from MetOp data during DJF and JJA. (a) latitudinal tropopause, (b) mean bias between BATH and LRTH (BATH subtract LRTH, and (c) RMSE between BATH and LRTH results, respectively.

 6 Summary

-Tropopause is a significant region among the earth’s atmosphere, whose variation trend is close related to the climate change, now becoming a hot topic in atmosphere research field.
-To detect the global tropopause, there are mainly two robust methods, the temperature lapse method introduced by WMO 1957 and the bending angle covariance transform method raised by Lewis 2009.
-This paper takes LRTH derived from ECMWF reanalysis data as reference to analyse the bias regulation of both RO LRT and RO BAT and gives the comparison between RO BATH and RO LRTH.
+The tropopause is a significant layer in the earth’s atmosphere, where variation is closely related to global climate change, making it a hot topic in atmospheric research.
+To detect changes in the global tropopause, there are two main, robust methods; the temperature lapse method (WMO 1957) and the bending angle covariance transformation method (Lewis 2009).
+We used LRTH derived from ECMWF operational analysis data as a reference to analyse the bias regulation of both RO LRT and RO BAT and to compare RO BATH and RO LRTH.

-For the bias regulation of RO LRTH, compared with ECMWF LRTH, the most obvious bias occurs at 35° S and 25° N during DJF but 25° S and 45° N during JJA.
-However, FY3C LRTH show positive bias compared with ECMWF results while MetOp LRTH show negative bias.
-With respect to BATH, compared with LRTH, obvious positive mean biases, about 0.8-1.2 km, are shown over tropics and high latitude region (only DJF for Antarctica), while over mid latitude (two seasons) and Antarctica (JJA), the difference between each BATH point is quite large, but counteracts to each other, showing less mean bias.
+For RO LRTH bias regulation, compared with ECMWF LRTH, the most obvious bias occurs at 35° S and 25° N during DJF but at 25° S and 45° N during JJA.
+However, FY3C LRTH results show a positive bias compared with ECMWF while MetOp LRTH shows negative bias.
+For BATH, compared to LRTH, clear positive mean biases, of about 0.8-1.2 km, are obvious over the tropics and high latitude region (only DJF for Antarctica), while over mid latitude (two seasons) and Antarctica (JJA), the difference between each BATH point is quite large, and with less mean bias.
 The curve of mean bias between BATH and LRTH shows different symmetric features for different seasons.
-However, both BATH and LRTH exhibit the similar variation trend, emphasizing the availability of both two methods.
+However, both BATH and LRTH exhibit a similar variation trend, emphasizing the reliability of both two methods.

 Data availability